anykeyh/clear/README.md

 - [ ] Caching for N+1 Queries
 - [ ] Model joins query
 - [ ] Migrations
+- [ ] crclr tool
 - [ ] Filling this checklist and drink a beer

+## Licensing

+This shard is provided under the MIT license.